Introduction to Python

 73

-Check if there is a certain string inside our string
+Check if there is a specific string within ours

 'ejemplo' in string